 Getting pulled over for a DWI is the opposite of frugal in this scenario and will probably blow your budget!

 The outfield is all of those other categories where we spend money.
 As we go through them consider if you have been frugal or cheap in these areas.

 Have you given up the membership to your gym to save money?
 Stopped taking the yoga classes that gave you a workout and relieved stress?

 It’s actually frugal to spend money on your gym membership.
 You’ll save money in the long run.
-The gym adds value as a stress-reliever, mood-lifter, increases your energy and lowers your risk of chronic disease.
+The gym adds value as a stress reliever, and mood-lifter, increases your energy, and lowers your risk of chronic disease.

 Not working out causes you to spend money in the long run.

 So, you save money on future doctor bills and you get physical and mental benefits.
 I’d say that is a win-win situation!

 Bonus tip: Your health insurance will subsidize your gym membership sometimes.